LTD-Beget/ltd-beget.github.io/hugo/content/post/2016-10-09-introducing-syncookied.md

 ### SYN cookies

 This technique was invented by Daniel J.Berstein in 1996.
-The crux of the idea is to encode incoming tcp connection parameters into the sequence number sent back to the client (in a `SYN+ACK` packet).
+The crux of the idea is to encode incoming TCP connection parameters into the sequence number sent back to the client (in a `SYN+ACK` packet).
 A conforming client will then increment this number and send it back to us, effectively freeing the server from the burden of saving state.
 Upon receiving a final `ACK` from the client server validates that the cookie was indeed generated on the server.

 The cookie is created by hashing source and destination IP addresses and ports and adding initial client's sequence number to the result.
+Client MTU is also encoded in the cookie.
 A unique secret key is used to ensure that cookie is not forged.

 As an additional features, Linux uses lowest bits of the TCP timestamp option to encode ECN, S-ACK and WSCALE options.

-SYN cookie significantly improves system's ability to process SYN packets.
+SYN cookies significantly improves system's ability to process SYN packets.
 In our tests a system without any specific tuning was able to withstand 300K-350K packets per second (data is valid for a 1G network card with 4 interrupt lines).

-[ Talk about disadvantages ]
+There're some disadvantages to using SYN cookies:

+ - SYN cookies use SHA1 hash function which is relatively expensive to compute
+ - TCP sequence number is only 32bit which leads to limited choice of MTU values

 ### SYNPROXY

-SYN proxy iptables target was added in Linux 3.12.
-It is similar to syn cookies technique, but has some additional advantages and disadvantages. `synproxy` target processes packets before they hit Linux TCP stack and can be used for proxying valid packets to another server.
+SYNPROXY iptables target was added in Linux 3.12.
+It is similar to syn cookies, but has some additional advantages and disadvantages.
+SYNPROXY target processes packets before they hit Linux TCP stack and can be used for proxying valid packets to another server.
 Upon receiving SYN packet, SYNPROXY sends a cookie in response, and if it finds the response valid, it generates new SYN packet for the proxied host and rewrites sequence numbers in both directions.

 ![synproxy](/img/synproxy.png)

-In fact, this is how most of commercial SYN flood attack protection solutions work.
+In fact, this is how most of commercial SYN flood attack protection solutions operate.

 This method has some undeniable advantages: